Yesterday, I took old Mrs. Russo shopping at the Italian Market in South Philadelphia. She was buying seven fishes. I had my goal list all ready:

 “Flak jacket underneath.”
 She answered.
 “I got it from Louie ‘The Nose.”

 “Come on, Teresa, you’re 80 years old.
 Who’s going to mess with you?”

-“Hey, they let that Gambino guy off last week.
+“Hey, they let that Gambino guy off.
 You know, John ‘junior’ Gatti.
 Now, they call him ‘Teflon John.’
 He don’t have friends in South Philadelphia.
 Two guys came down from New York last week and started something near the Sports Complex.
-I smell trouble.
-Plus, it’s December 7th, like we got the malocchio or something.
+I smell trouble, like we got the malocchio or something.
 Maybe we shouldn’t go today.”

 “Teresa, people don’t believe in the ‘evil eye’ anymore.
 You shouldn’t be so superstitious.
 Of course we should go shopping.
 Those guys all hang out in a different neighborhood.”